IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 information to discover the complete topology view of the multi-layer multi-domain networks it controls.

-The MDSC should also maintain up-to-date inventory, service and network topology databases of IP and optical layers through IETF notifications through MPI with the PNCs when any network inventory/topology/service change occurs.
+The MDSC should also maintain up-to-date inventory, service, and network topology databases of IP and optical layers through notifications over the MPIs from the PNCs when any network inventory, topology, or service change occurs.

-It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the WDM node).
+It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/Optical Tributary Signal (OTSi), and direction are used by a specific IP service on the WDM node).

 In particular, for the cross-technology Ethernet links, it is key for MDSC to